Christophe31/django_for_user/README.rst

 What is the test coverage?
 ==========================

-0%, I never did TDD, contributions are welcome.
+I never did TDD, as the first project I ever do with tests, contributions are welcome.

 Which License is used?
 ======================